Data-Science-for-Linguists-2023/index-diachronica-analysis/progress_report.md

 ## Data sharing plan

 All of my data will be included under [the data directory](data/), as it is licensed under CC BY-NC-SA 3.0, which allows the sharing of the data, as long as the shared data is also licensed under CC BY-NC-SA 3.0.

+# 2nd Progress Report: 3/17/23

+3/17: I made a few small improvements to the parsing to address some of the lingering problems I noted in my data parsing script before.
+I added some information about that at the end of the existing data parsing script.

+## Data sharing scheme

+I am still sharing my data the way I said I would be in the first progress report.

+## License

+I went with the GNU GPLv3 license, as I am open to my code being re-used and modified as long as that re-use gives credit to my work.